Rachael-E/arran-runtime-blog-post/blog.md

 var sceneView = new SceneView(); // member variable
 ```

-Next, bring the data (in geotiff format) into the application (you can either download your own data, or access the LiDAR tiles for Arran via a hosted open item on ArcGIS Online(https://arcgisruntime.maps.arcgis.com/home/item.html?id=ce99a45b9e664b4ebe3cb1cedf552b1d)).
+Next, bring the data (in geotiff format) into the application (you can either download your own data, or access the LiDAR tiles for Arran via a [hosted open item on ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=ce99a45b9e664b4ebe3cb1cedf552b1d)).

 ```java
 // get the GeoTiffs that contain 1m lidar digital terrain model (data copyright Scottish Government and SEPA (2014)).